-Indoor heating is the biggest source of CO_2 emissions by households and also within the public and service sectors.
+Indoor heating is the biggest source of CO2 emissions by households and also within the public and service sectors.
 However, during the past three decades the consumption of energy per unit of heated space has been reduced significantly, in particular due to tightening building regulations.

-Forests (trees and soil) absorb a significant proportion of the carbon dioxide (CO_2) emissions.
-The forest sink varied between 19.3 and 51.3 million tonnes CO_2 equivalent $(CO_2 \text{ eq.})$ during the years 1990-2015, which represents 25-75 per cent of Finland's total emissions.
+Forests (trees and soil) absorb a significant proportion of the carbon dioxide (CO2) emissions.
+The forest sink varied between 19.3 and 51.3 million tonnes CO2 equivalent (CO2 eq.) during the years 1990-2015, which represents 25-75 per cent of Finland's total emissions.
 The proportion has varied considerably due to fluctuating trends in emissions and forestry activity.
+Since the last ice age, Finnish peatlands are estimated to have accumulated some 5,400 million tonnes of carbon, forming the largest soil carbon stock in Finland.

-1.2 Greenhouse gas inventory information, including information on the national system and the national registry
+Greenhouse gas inventory 1.2 information, including information on the national system and the national registry

-Finland's greenhouse gas emissions in 2015 totalled 55.6 million tonnes CO_2 eq., excluding land use, land-use change and forestry (LULUCF).
+Finland's greenhouse gas emissions in 2015 totalled 55.6 million tonnes CO2 eq., excluding land use, land-use change and forestry (LULUCF).
 The total emissions in 2015 were approximately 22 per cent (15.7 million tonnes) below the level for the 1990 emissions.
 Compared to 2014, the emissions decreased by six per cent (Table 1.1).

-The most significant greenhouse gas in Finland's inventory is CO_2 .
+The most significant greenhouse gas in Finland's inventory is CO2.
 Its share of the total emissions ranged between 80 and 85 per cent for the years 1990-2015.
-CO_2 emissions have decreased by 12.7 million tonnes since 1990.
-Methane (CH4) emissions have gone down by 37 per cent from the 1990 level, whereas nitrous oxide (N2O) emissions have decreased by 27 per cent.
-In 2015, the F-gas emissions (HFCs, PFCs and SF6) were nearly 35 times higher than the emissions for 1995 (the base year for F-gas emissions1).
+CO2 emissions have decreased by 12.7 million tonnes since 1990.
+Methane (CH4) emissions have gone down by 37 per cent from the 1990 level, whereas nitrous oxide $(N_2O)$ emissions have decreased by 27 per cent.
+In 2015, the F-gas emissions (HFCs, PFCs and SF6) were nearly 35 times higher than the emissions for 1995 (the base year for F-gas emissions).

 Similar to other industrialised countries, Finland's largest source of greenhouse gas emissions is the energy sector.
 The cold climate, long distances and energy-intensive industries all contribute to the high emissions volumes of the energy sector.
-In 2015, the energy sector's share (including transport) of the total greenhouse gas emissions was 73 per cent (40.8 million tonnes CO_2 eq.).
+In 2015, the energy sector's share (including transport) of the total greenhouse gas emissions was 73 per cent (40.8 million tonnes CO2 eq.).
 The emissions show strong annual variation in accordance with the amount of energy used and the proportion of imported electricity.
 The emissions from the energy sector are strongly affected by the availability of hydro power in the Nordic electricity market.
 If the annual precipitation in the Nordic countries is lower than normal, hydro power becomes scarce and Finland's net imports of electricity decrease.

-Greenhouse gas emissions generated by transport amounted to 11.1 million tonnes CO_2 eq. in 2015 (20 per cent of total greenhouse gas emissions).
+Greenhouse gas emissions generated by transport amounted to 11.1 million tonnes CO2 eq. in 2015 (20 per cent of total greenhouse gas emissions).
 Road transport accounted for 94 per cent of the total domestic transport emissions.
-The emission level in the transport sector has fluctuated between 11 to 13 million tonnes CO_2 eq. during 1990-2015 being 8 per cent lower in 2015 than in 1990.
+The emission level in the transport sector has fluctuated between 11 to 13 million tonnes CO2 eq. during 1990-2015 being 8 per cent lower in 2015 than in 1990.